 I don’t live in a trailer.
 Or even a trailer park.
 I just like the idea of a playdate in a trailer.
 The image pretty much sums up my experience of motherhood.
 Just a little off, all the time.

-The first time I picked up ““What to Expect When You’re Expecting” I knew I was seriously screwed.
+The first time I picked up “What to Expect When You’re Expecting,” I knew I was fucked.

 Allow me to elaborate: